lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

 Warning: Please make sure that your Rails application server has SSL enabled before you put this configuration into production.
 You don't want to send passwords unencrypted over the web.

-# Appendix: Working with SELinux

-You should disable SELinux to host a Rails server as described here.
-We have tried getting Phusion Passenger to work on a system that has SELinux, but unfortunately, we were not successful.
-Passenger seems to do many things that a default RedHat or CentOS SELinux policy configuration will never allow.

-Here's how far we got:

-Phusion Passenger will probably not even start up with SELinux, and it's notoriously hard to get to work.

-        # chcon -R -h -t httpd_sys_content_t `passenger-config --root`

-Since you created new users in `/home/leihs-*`, you will have to let SELinux know that the web user can read and write there:

-        # chcon -R -v -t httpd_sys_rw_content_t /home/leihs-test
-        # chcon -R -v -t httpd_sys_rw_content_t /home/leihs-legacy

-And also allow the HTTP server to make network connections:

-        # /usr/sbin/setsebool httpd_can_network_connect true

-Otherwise you would receive the error "mod_passenger.so: failed to map segment from shared object: Permission denied".
-If you don't use SELinux, ignore that.